territorium/gocd-package-plugin/README.md

 The repository process creates the structure for the remote repository.
 All files contained in the repository should be upload to a remote repository, from where an online installer can consume the information.
 The process doesn't use any option.

-- *Module Name*: Optionally defines a comma separated list of the modules to used for the repository. e.g. *tol.$MODULE.server_win64,tol.$MODULE.webapp,tol.$MODULE.app.web,tol.$MODULE.app.android,tol.$MODULE.app.ios*.
+- *Data Source Pattern Name*: Optionally defines a comma separated list of the modules to used for the repository. e.g. *tol.$MODULE.server_win64,tol.$MODULE.webapp,tol.$MODULE.app.web,tol.$MODULE.app.android,tol.$MODULE.app.ios*.
 If the option is omitted, all packges are provided.

 ### Installer

 The installer process creates an online/offline installer (or both).

+- *Config Name*: Defines the configuration file for the installer, e.g. *config/config.xml*.
-- *Module Name*: Optionally defines a comma separated list of the modules to used for the installer. e.g. *tol.$MODULE.server_win64,tol.$MODULE.webapp,tol.$MODULE.app.web,tol.$MODULE.app.android,tol.$MODULE.app.ios*.
+- *Data Source Pattern*: Optionally defines a comma separated list of the modules to used for the installer. e.g. *tol.$MODULE.server_win64,tol.$MODULE.webapp,tol.$MODULE.app.web,tol.$MODULE.app.android,tol.$MODULE.app.ios*.
 If the option is omitted, all packages are provided.
-- *Data Source Pattern*: Defines the configuration file for the installer, e.g. *config/config.xml*.
 - *Data Target Pattern*: Defines the name of the installer, e.g. *Installer*.